History of English cricket (1726–1750): 1726–1730

 In 1730, the St James Evening Post said of a match between Kent and London on 5 August that the "Kentish champions would have lost their honours by being beat at one innings if time had permitted", but the context is unclear and it may not mean that Kent were claiming to be the champion county.
 In any event, there was no county championship until well over a century later.
 Although unconfirmed, the match probably ended in a draw, time having run out.
 In all, there were ten matches involving county teams in 1730, but three were between Kent and London, plus three more between Surrey and London.
 In the four inter-county matches, Surrey played Middlesex three times and Sussex once.
 Middlesex against Surrey on 10 August, which Middlesex won, is the earliest known match on the Artillery Ground.
-According to a contemporary newspaper, the match between London and Surrey at Kennington Common on 17 August was "thought to be one of the completest matches that ever was played".
-London won by a single run.
+According to a contemporary newspaper, the match between London and Surrey at Kennington Common on 17 August was "thought to be one of the completest matches that ever was played"; London won by a single run.

 1731–1740

 London continued to play against county opposition and, for many years, there were few inter-county matches.
-On 6 July 1732, the London team travelled to a location in Epping Forest to play against a combined Essex and Hertfordshire XI.
-The result is unknown.
-The match is the earliest known reference to Essex in county cricket; and also the earliest recorded mention of cricket in connection with the county of Hertfordshire.
+On 6 July 1732, the London team travelled to a location in Epping Forest to play against a combined Essex and Hertfordshire XI, with the result unknown.
+This is the earliest known reference to Essex in county cricket; it is the earliest recorded mention of cricket in connection with the county of Hertfordshire.